umbgtt10/fluxion/ROADMAP.md

 - ✅ Integrate `merge_with` in fluxion-stream.
 Remove the separate crate.
 - ✅ Benches exaustive
 - [ ] Add benchmark to the CI and publish the results
+- ✅ Fully implement the changes proposed in TRAIT_ANALYSIS_REPORT.md

 **Documentation:**
 - ✅ `subcscribe` and `subscribe_latest` documented